 The black soldier fly processing technology to produce protein

 Tropical climates are ideal for BSFL farming and you can achieve these conditions with an HVAC system.
 Before starting the extraction process, harvested larvae need to be cleaned with specialized technology such as an immersion washer.

 Heating or cooling equipment including boilers, fryers, freezers ensure that the larvae are inactivated.
 You can remove any residual water with belt dryers or rotation drums and crush the mass using mills or crushers.
 The BSF protein meal is now ready to be extracted.
 Press the material to separate the protein meal from insect oil.

 A feasible alternative to animal feedstock

 Nurturing black soldier flies takes up considerably less land than crops and grains that normally go for feeds.
 The fast growing rate of larvae also means that a site can be reutilized more quickly.

 The insects are fed other organic matter, recycling a range of waste streams generated by agricultural, animal, or human activities and creating a closed loop food system.
 Moreover, larvae achieve a high conversion efficiency, producing proteins with minimal wastage.

 A win for sustainable agriculture

-BSFL offers a safe and low-price alternative to mainstream protein products.
+Black soldier fly production offers a safe and low-price alternative to mainstream protein products.
 With further regularization of the cultivation method, its production can reach standardized treatment and processing across different regions.

 Black soldier flies are an important agent of natural nutrient recycling, making BSFL protein a game-changer in sustainable agriculture.
 Furthermore, BSF can also be used to turn food waste and organic waste into biomass.
 Thus, not only making them useful for agriculture and feed but also for waste management and biomass production.